 - Thinly slice the radishes with a mandoline slicer and slice your carrot into ribbons with a vegetable peeler.

-- Store leftovers salad ingredients refrigerated separately in airtight containers for 2-3 days.
-Dressing keeps for 5-7 days.
+- Store leftovers salad ingredients separately in airtight containers in the refrigerator for 2-3 days.

 - Category: Salad, Entree